ramya-ramamur/Pewlett-Hackard-Analysis/README.md

 The analysis will show
 1. The Number of Retiring Employees by Title
-2. Identify employees who are eligible to participate in a mentorship program.
+2. Identify retiring employees who are eligible to participate in a mentorship program.

 ### Resources
 * Data Sources: titles.csv, salaries.csv, employees.csv, dept_manager.csv, dept_emp.csv, departments.csv